seermer/HollowKnight_RL/README.md

 I have made some modifications (custom HP bar color) for more stable recognition, the mod files can be found in Managed folder.

+**Note: I am still updating the project, so any file or structure of the repo may change**

 ________________________

 ## Platform and requirements